microsoft/devhome/tools/SetupFlow/DevHome.SetupFlow.UnitTest/TestingScenarios/Repository.md

 #### Via URL
 1. Remove the extension from the list of authorized OAuth apps on your github settings.
 Try cloning a private org repo via URL.
+  1. Please use https://github.com/DevHomeTestOrganization/PrivateRepo to test against a private org repo that DevHome does not have access to.

 ## Providers
 ### One enabled provider